Income tax payers cannot join this govt scheme from October. Details here

 Income tax payers cannot join this govt pension scheme from October.
-Details here2 min read .
-Updated: 11 Aug 2022, 10:32 AM IST
+Details here1 min read .
+11 Aug 2022

 The Central government has brought an important change related to income taxpayers for this govt pension scheme